PipedreamHQ/pipedream/docs/docs/README.md

 # What is Pipedream?

-Pipedream is an integration platform for developers to build and run [workflows](/workflows/) that integrate apps, data, and APIs — no servers or infrastructure to manage!
+Pipedream is an integration platform for developers to build and run [workflows](/workflows/) that integrate apps and data.

-- Develop any workflow, based on any trigger.
+- Develop any workflow, based on any [trigger](workflows/steps/triggers/).
 - Workflows are code, which you can run for [free](/pricing/).
-- No server or cloud resources to manage.
+- Workflows run in serverless environments: you manage no server or infrastructure.

 <img src="./workflows/images/workflow-diagram.png" width="400px" >